 - Music appreciation—listening to recordings and live performances of stylistically diverse music, as well as understanding the process of composition and improvisation.

-- Singing—this includes the art of singing with expression as soloists, and in unison, two, and three-part arrangements.
+- Singing—this includes the art of singing with expression as soloists, and in unison and multi-part arrangements.
 Students are taught to blend with other voices and to be aware of articulation and dynamics.

-TLC’s music education program is designed to give students the following skills by the time they graduate from TLC:
+Our music education program is designed to give students the following skills by the time they graduate from PS 150:

-- to be able to read music with fluency
+- to be able to sing unison and multi-part choral arrangements

-- to be able to sing two and three-part choral arrangements
+- to be able to read rhythms and pitches with fluency

 - to be able to recognize various styles of music and to recognize the specific characteristics of each style